Essar Energy shares up after possible bid approach

-Shares in Essar Energy Plc ESSR.L, controlled by India's billionaire Ruia brothers, rose as much as 6 percent on Monday after it received a possible takeover offer from its largest shareholder worth about 900 million pounds.
+Shares in Essar Energy Plc ESSR.L, controlled by India's billionaire Ruia brothers, rose as much as 6 percent on Monday after it received a possible takeover offer from its largest shareholder worth about 900 million pounds ($1.51 billion).

 The proposal from Essar Global Fund included a possible offer of 70 pence per share for the 22 percent stake it does not already own in Essar Energy.